• Skip to primary navigation

 Tomato ketchup- 3tbsp, Vinegar- 1tsp,

-2 tbsp Cornflour mixed in 1/4cup of water
+2 tablespoon Cornflour mixed in ¼cup of water

 Method: